KhaelK138/KhaelK138.github.io/markdown/ADPivoting.md

 ---
 layout: blank
-pagetitle: Active Directory Lateral Movement
+pagetitle: Pivoting via Active Directory
 ---

-Lateral movement doesn't have to be used for different subnets.
-If we have credentials but lack rdp, lateral movement as a domain user is our friend
+Useful when we can't install something like ligolo and pivot to compromise an internal machine

 ## WMI and WinRM